coldshrine/study-notes/books/designing-data-intensive-applications.md

 The files on the distributed filesystem are simply _intermediate state_: a means of passing data from one job to the next.

 The process of writing out the intermediate state to files is called _materialisation_.

+MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:

+* A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas rocesses connected by a Unix pipe are started at the same time.
+* Mappers are often redundant: they just read back the same file that was just written by a reducer.
+* Files are replicated across several nodes, which is often overkill for such temporary data.

+To fix these problems with MapReduce, new execution engines for distributed batch computations were developed, Spark, Tez and Flink.
+These new ones can handle an entire workflow as one job, rather than breaking it up into independent subjobs (_dataflow engines_).